The SAP S/4HANA public cloud vs. private cloud comparison is an important one for CIOs to understand.

-CIOs evaluating the available deployment options for S/4HANA in public or private clouds need to give careful consideration to several factors when deciding which cloud option is most suitable to meet their needs in terms of cost, ease of implementation, industry specificity and data security.
+A cloud migration means a data migration -- and dealing with critical company information -- whether the migration is to a public or private cloud.
+Because of that, CIOs evaluating the available deployment options for S/4HANA in public or private clouds need to give careful consideration to several factors when deciding which cloud option is most suitable to meet their needs in terms of cost, ease of implementation, industry specificity and data security.

-S/4HANA public cloud is a SaaS, multi-tenant version of the software where all tenants share the same cloud.
+S/4HANA public cloud is a SaaS, multi-tenant version of the ERP system, where all tenants share the same cloud.
 This makes it low-cost, efficient and scalable.
-In other words, it's an off-the-shelf, out-of-the-box, cloud-native ERP software in which each tenant uploads data, switches on the features required or switches off what's not required.
+In other words, it's an off-the-shelf, out-of-the-box, cloud-native ERP in which each tenant uploads data, switches on the required features or switches off what's not required.
 And it's ready to use in a few weeks.

-S/4HANA private cloud is a part of the two-tier SAP HANA Enterprise Cloud, which is comprised of custom at the top tier and private at the mid-tier.
-So, a custom cloud implementation of S/4HANA (or HANA Enterprise Cloud) is top-tier, and S/4HANA private cloud is considered a mid-tier ERP because it can only support S/4HANA implementations that are new (known as Greenfield projects) and not migration from ECC to S/4HANA (Brownfield projects).
-For Brownfield projects, the top-tier custom HANA Enterprise Cloud, which is a mix of public and private cloud, is available but costs significantly more and is suitable for larger enterprises.
-(Note that you may also hear S/4HANA private cloud referred to as HANA Enterprise Cloud, private option.)
+The latter can only support S/4HANA implementations that are new, known as greenfield projects, and not migration from ECC to S/4HANA, known as brownfield projects.
+For brownfield projects, the top-tier custom HANA Enterprise Cloud, which is a mix of public and private cloud, is available, but costs significantly more and is suitable for larger enterprises.
+S/4HANA private cloud is also referred to as HANA Enterprise Cloud, private option.

 When it comes to S/4HANA public cloud vs. private cloud on the issue of cost, public is decidedly less expensive.
 This is due to the simplicity of the public cloud's features, as well as having the same architecture shared by multiple tenants.